 Curiosity is a natural part of childhood, one to be encouraged and nurtured.
 It helps their minds develop and grow, and their emotions to mature.
 As rewarding as curiosity can be, it can also end in disappointment, which...believe it or not... is sometimes good for children to learn.
 Coding provides a safe environment for your child to learn and create, to experiment with different patterns to see where they might lead them.
 It allows children to ask, “What happens if I do this?”
 Like other forms of learning such as the arts, cooking, and science, coding classes encourage curiosity, which helps your child be more confident, creative and resilient later in life.

-Looking to explore STEM activities near you?
-Search and book in your neighborhood today!
+Looking to explore STEM activities?
+Search and book virtual classes now!